Google AdWords Budget for Small Businesses | Digital Position™

 To use an example:

-• One new customer is worth $400
+• One new customer is worth $400 (including 1 year of lifetime value)

 • The business makes $100 profit on that customer (before marketing spend)

-We recommend that you spend roughly 2x the CPA on each keyword ($200 in my example) you’re bidding on to determine if this is a pass or a fail.
+You should spend roughly 2x the CPA on each keyword ($200 in my example) you’re bidding on to determine if this is a pass or a fail.

 Danger: Don’t Spend if it’s a Last Ditch Effort